Last Updated 4th May 2023

 Whilst the risk to individuals remains low, we take the wellbeing of those using or working across our service seriously and appreciate your support in following the guidance above.

-COVID-19 PATIENTS ON THE IPU – As a natural next step in this pandemic, hospices are now receiving end of life patients who are either Covid-19 positive, or displaying Covid-19 symptoms.
-Clearly, steps are being taken to protect staff, visitors and other patients, however visitors should be aware, so they can restrict their visits accordingly.
+COVID-19 PATIENTS ON THE IPU – As a natural step in this pandemic, we could receive end of life patients who are either Covid-19 positive, or displaying Covid-19 symptoms.

-All our Living Well groups have been temporarily suspended due to the UK Coronavirus situation.
-We will be contacting existing patients to discuss their needs (as we will continue to support them in an alternative way) however if your health deteriorates and you need our support, please contact our Advice & Referral team for advice: 01252 729440.
+Living Well groups have restarted following the UK Coronavirus situation.
+We will be contacting existing patients to discuss their needs, however if your health deteriorates and you need our support, please contact our Advice & Referral Team for advice: 01252 729440.

-If you have any further questions or concerns please do not hesitate to contact Phyllis Tuckwell Hospice Care on 01252 729400 and ask to speak to a member of the Senior Management Team.
+If you have any further questions or concerns, please do not hesitate to contact Phyllis Tuckwell on 01252 729400 and ask to speak to a member of the Senior Management Team.

-All of our Fundraising events have now been cancelled till August.
-If you are able to make a donation to help us cope with this anticipated significant decrease in income, we would be very grateful – please visit www.pth.org.uk/make-a-donation.
+As we return to some normality, our events are now restarting.
+If you are able to make a donation, we would be very grateful – please visit www.pth.org.uk/make-a-donation.